the-r31/Zok1rjonovO/README.md

 ### About me:

 <p>Born in Uzbekistan.
-I have 1 years of experience in IT, worked at freelance and currently I work at <a href="https://onevizion.com/">OneVizion</a> as a TC engineer.</p>
+I have 1 years of experience in IT, worked at freelance</p>

 ---